derronli/DH10/README.md

 # DH10 Submission - DinoMind
 DinoMind is your friendly dino companion who will help you journal your day and create to-do items to make sure you slay the next day!

-🏆Winner of Best Health Hacks
+🏆Winner of Best Health Hack
 📹[Demo here](https://devpost.com/software/dinomind)

 ## Prerequisites